cybozu-go/coil/docs/design.md

 When a node is removed from Kubernetes cluster, `coil-controller` will reclaim IP addresses and address blocks kept for that node.

 When a Pod is removed, `coild` will free the IP address for the Pod.
-It will *not* return address blocks to the pool at the same time to avoid complex concurrency control.
+It will also return address blocks to the pool at the same time if they are no longer used.

-When `coild` starts or restarts, it will first examine which address blocks and IP addresses are kept for the node by examining etcd database.
-It then queries the API server to obtain the currently running Pods, and reclaim IP addresses kept for missing Pods.
-If no IP addresses are kept for an address block, `coild` will return it to the pool.
-Once `coild` completes this house-keeping, it starts accepting REST API requests.

 Routing
 -------